ravioli1369/AE102_Project/README.md

 # AE102_Project
-A repository containing the code, plots and report submitted in the AE102 - Data Analysis and Interpretation course project.
+A repository containing the code, plots and dataset submitted in the AE102 - Data Analysis and Interpretation course project.